christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 #### 2.2.1 Alexandria

 It was in Alexandria at the Alexandrian School where the Pentateuch and Septuagint were written.
 See: Chapter 7.
 The Alexandrian School.
 Sometime after 283-246 BCE (Ptolemy I Soter's reign) their religion (Druidism) was Hellenized.
-The myth of the jewish people and the Laws of Moses was based on Plato’s hypothetical colony of Magnesia from his thesis called The Laws (347 BC) in which the proposed charter for the Cretan colony of Magnesia was modeled in large part on Athenian legal and constitutional traditions.
+The myth of the jewish people and the Laws of Moses were based on Plato’s hypothetical colony of Magnesia from his thesis called The Laws (347 BC) in which the proposed charter for the Cretan colony of Magnesia was modeled in large part on Athenian legal and constitutional traditions.
 Ancestor received law from a deity, hereditary priesthood rather than king, as well as the division into 12 tribes were all part of the formula.
 Plato's Timaeus (360 BC) is where the story of Abraham comes from.
 Plato's Timaeus is also the source for Genesis 1-11.
 Homer's Odysseey was the source of Genesis 24, 42-46 [^26].
 Exodus is just a semitized retcon of Jason and the Argonauts, and the Oracles Against the Nations plagiarize the Sibylline Oracles.
 The fact that their religion was extremely Hellenized in Alexandria shows that either the jews were trying to ingratiate themselves into the Greek speaking world (oecumene), or that they were so problematic of a population that the Greek 'Ptolemaioi' were trying to subjugate them with religion.

-The Pentateuch was written at the same time as the Septuagint in Alexandria.

 #### 2.2.2 Romanization